 Instructional Services Supervisor, Calgary Catholic School District

-Chevron Canada has funded scholarships in Leadership at the world-renowned Banff Centre for more than 35 years.
+Chevron Canada has funded scholarships in leadership at the world-renowned Banff Centre for more than 36 years.
 Current support is focused on the Indigenous Leadership Management Program, which provides leaders with the skills and support network necessary to achieve positive change in their communities.

-Chevron Canada sponsors Junior Achievement of Southern Alberta's Aboriginal Financial Literacy Programs, including "Our Business World", "Economics for Success" and the "High School Business Program" which help Aboriginal youth improve their skills in money management, credit, savings, tax, and insurance.
+Chevron Canada sponsors Junior Achievement of Southern Alberta's Indigenous Financial Literacy Programs, including "Our Business World", "Economics for Success" and the "High School Business Program" which help Indigenous youth improve their skills in money management, credit, savings, tax, and insurance.

-Chevron Canada, through Kitimat LNG, is proud to support NRAWS’ education and Aboriginal women empowerment programs, which help strengthen families and communities and preserve and promote Aboriginal culture, language and heritage.
+Chevron Canada is proud to support NRAWS’ education and Indigenous women empowerment programs, which help strengthen families and communities and preserve and promote Indigenous culture, language and heritage.

-Chevron’s funding supports cultural and social activities for elders, early childhood education and celebrations for Aboriginal women.
+Chevron’s funding supports cultural and social activities for elders, early childhood education and celebrations for Indigenous women.
 NRAWS serves the Fort Nelson, B.C. and surrounding communities.

 women building futures

 We are proud to support the work of Women Building Futures, which is helping to break down barriers for Indigenous women and prepare them for a future career in trades.
 The organization provides comprehensive support for women through the trades’ employment process, from readiness assessments through to on-the-job training.